hamcrest/OCHamcrest/README.md

     Expected: is calendar date falling on Saturday, got: <06 April 2008>

 and Xcode shows it as a build error.
-Double clicking the error message takes you to the assertion that failed.
+Clicking the error message takes you to the assertion that failed.

 Even though the ``onASaturday`` function creates a new matcher each time it is called, you should not assume this is the only usage pattern for your matcher.